Phil Xie

 The statement below is true

-The statment above is false
+The statement above is false

 Things I Like